• Menu

 • WEEKLYBAGEL PODCAST

-Moving Out Of Your Parents’ House- Episode 2
+How To Move Out Of Your Parents House – Episode 2

-So- you are beginning to think about moving out of your parents’ house.
+So- you are beginning to think about how to move out of your parents’ house.
 Congratulations- this is a big step.
 I know it is low-key terrifying in the beginning.
 Whether you are excited, anxious or fed up sharing a room with your sibling, I made this episode for you.

 On this episode of the WeeklyBagel Podcast, I talked about the process of moving out of your parents’ house.
 I break down everything from how much money you should save to spotting apartment scams.
 Or even worse, anything else which may make you question whether you are ready to move.